-Identify and evaluate effects of the project and alternatives on groundwater, surface water, waterways and wetlands near the project works, including the likely extent, magnitude and duration (short and long term) of changes to water quality, water level, temperature or flow paths during construction and operation, considering appropriate climate change scenarios and possible cumulative effects resulting in combination with other existing or proposed projects of actions.
+• Identify and evaluate effects of the project and relevant alternatives on groundwater and surface water near the project works, including the likely extent, magnitude and duration (short and long term) of changes to water quality, water level or flow paths during construction and operation, considering appropriate climate change scenarios.

-- Describe any further methods that are proposed to manage risks of effects on groundwater and surface water and catchment values, as well as water quality, to form part of the EMF (see Section 5). - Describe any further methods that are proposed to manage risks of effects as a result of nearby projects impacting on water inflow to water environments and catchment values, as well as water quality. - Describe and evaluate the approach to monitoring and the proposed contingency measures to be implemented in the event of adverse residual effects on water quality and catchment values requiring further management. - Describe and evaluate the approach to monitoring and the proposed ongoing management measures to be implemented to avoid adverse residual effects on the Western Port Ramsar site.
+• Describe any further methods that are proposed to manage risks of effects on groundwater and surface water and catchment values, as well as water quality, to form part of the EMF (see Section 5).

+- Describe any further methods that are proposed to manage risks of effects as a result of nearby projects impacting on water inflow to water environments and catchment values, as well as water quality. - Describe and evaluate the approach to monitoring and the proposed contingency measures to be implemented in the event of adverse residual effects on water quality and catchment values requiring further management. - Describe and evaluate the approach to monitoring and the proposed ongoing management measures to be implemented to avoid adverse residual effects on the Western Port Ramsar site.